lzqhub/TrustE/README.md

 # TrustE
 TrustE fcous on learning better embeddings of entities and entitiy types in a noisy environment.
-Our code implement TrustE model on two dataset(Freebase and YAGO)
+Our code implement TrustE model on two dataset(Freebase and YAGO)\n
 Author：lizhiquan@smail.swufe.edu.cn
 Environment:Java 1.8
 The source codes are modified versions from original source code from [TransE](https://github.com/MaximTian/TransX)
 ## Usage instructions